 The law also allows adults to use or sell drug paraphernalia related to the use, growing, or processing of marijuana or cannabis.

 Florida has been a medical state since early 2016, operating first a highly limited CBD-only medical marijuana program.
 In November 2016, voters backed Amendment 2, allowing a larger group of patients access to cannabis use.
 Under Amendment 2, cannabis treatment is not limited to CBD-only.
+In March 2019, Florida legislators approved smokable cannabis, which was not previously allowed.

 Possession laws include 4 oz. of usable marijuana and 7 plants.